KieranPritchard/Colour-Flipper/ReadMe.md

 ## Licenses

-license can be found in "doc" folder
+license can be found in root of the repository.